 2. Good With Providing Resolutions

 The restaurant industry is highly unpredictable and faces a new challenge every day.
 A good restaurant manager should have the capabilities to meet these challenges and provide a feasible resolution for the same.
 Managing a restaurant involves taking a lot of stern decisions every day sometimes the staff might not agree with the recommendation provided but the manager should have a clear idea of how beneficial the resolution is for the betterment of the restaurant and stick to it no matter how tempting reversing the idea might look.
-Accepting and resolving any challenge is a good habit every restaurant manager should inculcate.
+Accepting and resolving any challenge is a good effective restaurant manager trait that every restaurant manager should inculcate.

 3. Prioritizing The Tasks